 What is the IRS 990-N e-Postcard?
 What is IRS Form 990-EZ?
 Which one do I fill out for my Chapter?

-As of 2008, every chapter of NOW is required to file annually with the IRS usually on May 15.
-Any chapter with income of less than $50,000 will be required to file IRS Form 990-N, also called the e-Postcard, online.
-Chapters with $50,000 or more of annual revenue will have to file a 990-EZ form with the IRS.
+As of 2008, every chapter of NOW is required to file annually with the IRS.
+Any chapter with annual income of less than $50,000 is required to file the 990-N e-Postcard.
+Any chapter with $50,000 or more of annual revenue is required to file a 990-EZ form with the IRS.
 Your 990 is due every year by the 15th day of the 5th month after the close of your tax year.
 If your tax year runs January 1 – December 31, your 990 is due May 15 of the following year.
 You cannot file your 990 until after your tax year ends.